🔼The name Elioenai: Summary

 - One of the sons of Zattu, who did and would do the same thing (Ezra 10:27, spelled אליועני).

 🔼Etymology of the name Elioenai

 The name Elioenai consists of three elements.
 The first one is either אל ('el), the preposition that expresses motion towards someone or something.
 Or it is the more familiar אל (El), the prominent Canaanite deity whose name became applied to the God of Israel, or the common abbreviation of Elohim, the genus God:

 In names אל ('el) usually refers to אלהים ('elohim), that is Elohim, or God, also known as אלה ('eloah).
 In English, the words 'God' and 'god' exclusively refer to the deity but in Hebrew the words אל ('l) and אלה ('lh) are far more common and may express approach and negation, acts of wailing and pointing, and may even mean oak or terebinth.

 The last part of our name comes from the noun עין ('ayin), which may mean eye or fountain:

-And in between these two parts sits the element יו (yu) or Ya, which is a shortened form of the Tetragrammaton יהוה, YHWH, or Yahweh.
+And in between these two parts sits the element יו (yu), which is a shortened form of the Tetragrammaton יהוה, YHWH, or Yahweh.

 For a meaning of the name Elioenai, NOBSE Study Bible Name List appears to interpret the אל-part as the particle of motion, but erroneously translates יו (yu) with God (Lord would been still wrong but at least more consistent) and reads Toward God Are My Eyes.